Belles History, Family Crest & Coats of Arms

 Later when Edward of England was defeated by the Scottish they returned to their Annandale territories in the Scottish West Marches and acquired some territories on the southern side of the border at Gilsland just south of Hadrian's Wall.
 "The Bells of Annandale are said to be descended from Gilbert le fiz Bel, who was deprived of his lands by Edward I. The name was common on the Border for centuries, and the 'Beilis' are included in the list of unruly clans in the West Marches, 1587."

-Important Dates for the Belles family
+Early History of the Belles family

 This web page shows only a small excerpt of our Belles research.
 Another 116 words (8 lines of text) covering the years 1069, 1587, 1603, 1896, 1263, 1271, 1562, 1607, 1590, 1618, 1577, 1590, 1678, 1626, 1629, 1629, 1636, 1640, 1650, 1668, 1640, 1648 and are included under the topic Early Belles History in all our PDF Extended History products and printed products wherever possible.